kooler/arm64js-sdk/README.md

 ## API

-### `Arm64JS.configure({ engine })`

-Which engine to load.
-Default: the version this package was released with (`v<major>.<minor>` of the package version), exact and never rewritten. `'v0'` follows the newest 0.x on the CDN; `'latest'` the newest of all.
-Call it before the first `boot`.

-One engine runs per page.
-A snapshot records the engine it was saved on and boots only on an engine that can resume it; see Versions below.

-### `Arm64JS.boot(image | snapshotId | snapshot, { vcpus?, onProgress? })` → `Vm`
+### `Arm64JS.boot(image | snapshotId, { vcpus?, onProgress? })` → `Vm`

+A VM can be created either from a based image or your own local snapshot.

-`image` names an image on the CDN: `'alpine'` is the newest version of it, `'alpine:2'` a fixed one, `'alpine@sha256:<hash>'` an exact snapshot.
-A 64-character hex string, or a `SnapshotInfo`, boots one of this browser's snapshots.
+- `image` name of an image on the CDN ([all images](https://arm64js.com/images/)): `'alpine'` is the newest version of it, `'alpine:2'` a fixed one, `'alpine@sha256:<hash>'` an exact snapshot.
+- 'snapshotId': a snapshot id (`snap.id`, 64 hex characters) loads one of your own snapshots made previously.

-`onProgress` reports `resolve → manifest → start → memory (repeats, with counts) → run → done`.
+Additionally you can specify `onProgress` callback to track VM loading phases (`resolve → manifest → start → memory (repeats, with counts) → run → done`) and number of virtuals CPUs the VM will have (more is not always better).

-### `vm.exec(script, { timeoutMs? })` → `{ output, exitCode, truncated }`
+### `vm.exec(command, { timeoutMs? })` → `{ output, exitCode, truncated }`

-Runs `script` as a shell script in the guest (`sh`), one call at a time per VM, and returns what it printed and its exit status.
+Runs `command` in the guest's shell (`sh`), and returns what it printed and its exit status. `command` can be one command or several, one per line.
+The default timeout is two minutes.

-It works by typing the script into the guest's serial console and reading the bytes back, which sets four limits worth knowing:
+It works by typing the command into the guest's serial console and reading the bytes back.
+There are few limits:

-- **stdout and stderr are one stream.** There is one console; redirect inside the script if you need them apart.
+- stdout and stderr are merged into one stream.
-- **Each line of the script must be under 4000 bytes** (the guest terminal's own line buffer).
+- Each line of the command must be under 4000 bytes.
 - **`output` is capped at 1 MiB**, and past that the head is dropped and `truncated` is `true`.
 Write to a file and read it back if you need more.
-- **A timeout leaves the guest where it was.** The default is two minutes; on `exec-timeout` the SDK interrupts whatever held the terminal so the next `exec` is not typed into it, which works for anything that answers Ctrl-C and not for anything that does not.
-The VM keeps running either way.
+- A timeout does its best to terminate the command (sends Ctrl-C to the VM's console), but that does not guarantee that the command will stop -- a program that ignores Ctrl-C (like vim) will keep running.

-Whatever the script does runs as **root** in the guest.
-That guest is a VM in the visitor's own browser with no path back to your servers, but it is a real root shell: treat the script the way you would treat any code you hand a machine.
+Whatever the command does runs as **root** in the guest.
+That guest is a VM in the visitor's own browser with no path back to your servers, but it is a real root shell: treat the command the way you would treat any code you hand a machine.

 ### `vm.onOutput(cb)` → unsubscribe

-The raw bytes the guest prints on its console, escape sequences included, and `info.exec`, which is true for what an `exec` printed (its script, its output and the prompts around it).
-A terminal of your own should skip those; the one below does.
+The raw bytes the guest prints on its console including escape sequences included.

+### `vm.write(data)`

+Send data directly into VM console, lower level than `vm.exec`, allows sending any keyboard sequences including key presses like Ctrl-C ('\x03') or Enter ('\r').

-### `vm.write(data)` / `vm.resize(cols, rows)`
+### `vm.resize(cols, rows)`

-Type into the guest's console and set its terminal size, for wiring up a terminal of your own.
-Input sent while an `exec` or `snapshot` runs is held and delivered after it, so it never lands inside a script.
-Needs engine 0.3 or newer.
+Set terminal console size.
+Mainly useful if you are writing your own terminal implementation.
+If you want to use a terminal with your VM it's easier to connect xterm (see "Terminal" section below).

 ### `vm.onExit(cb)` → unsubscribe